 Yet there is a flip-side.
 It is harder for the UK’s regional cities to compete with London.
 Holding both political, business and financial power makes it difficult for the UK to emulate say Germany’s egalitarian approach for city growth in Frankfurt, Berlin and Hamburg.

 The balance does need to be addressed but while London is such a global draw for business it needs to be built on to continue to foster growth, which can have a knock on effect around the country.
 Chinese and Middle eastern investment ensure the capital is developing relationships with the world’s fastest growing economic powerhouses meaning it will continue to grow.

 While that future is assured it is worth looking for areas where improvement is needed.
 HS2 and improved infrastructure in the UK will make travel faster, easier and more comfortable in and out of the capital, helping to spread that wealth to cities like Manchester, Birmingham, Liverpool and Leeds.
 Transport infrastructure in the capital itself needs to be improved and the current investment in, for example, Crossrail needs to continue.
 London is a worldwide attraction with iconic places to visit like Tower Bridge and Big Ben, its restaurants and bars are popular the world over and this needs to continue to ensure visitors continue to visit and stay.

-Clarendon Serviced Apartments is proud of the fact that, for 25 years, we have provided both short let and extended stay accommodation in London.
+Clarendon Serviced Apartments is proud of the fact that, for 25 years, we have provided both medium let and extended stay accommodation in London.
 As a developer we continuously look to expand within the capital because of the potential the city provides and its iconic status.
 The city is constantly changing and evolving which makes it such a great place to live and do business.
 With a secure financial status is a great place to set up business and extend commercial activity.
 We have apartments in south west London as well as the West End, Canary Wharf and the City, the ideal locations for those needing to conduct a range of business in the capital.